scottcolfer/scottcolfer.github.io/_posts/blogging.md

-Here's how I blog.
+I would describe myself as a blogging-geek, having read and written them for over a decade.
+I remain excited by blogging and social media generally because it has removed barriers to publishing and democratised access to speach and information.
 I've previousy shared [why I blog](https://scottcolfer.com/2019/06/19/blogging-product-leader.html).
 I'm currently in the middle of a post about product leadership that's kicking my ass.
 I wanted a break from that by writing something much simpler.
 So here's a post about how I blog.

 # Inspiration